Waverley-Christian-College/major-project-the-betas/README.md

 3. Use the API token provided for you in MS TEAMS
 4. Replace `"your_tiingo_api_token"` in `tiingo_stock_plot.py` with your actual token.
 5. Run the script: `python tiingo_stock_plot.py`

+Stock Volatility Tracker Tool

+Purpose
+The Stock Volatility tracker, is a finance tool that states when the market has significant price fluctuations (volatility), either up or down and is an important part in risk assessment when investing in a stock.
+This tool uses data from the Tiingo API to show periods of unusual price movements through graphs, tables and text.

+Contributors
+David Ibrahim, Jonathan McNaught, Ethan Gunadi